Hansdht/big-data/README.md

 # MyInputFormat
+this is the function which can set the amount of innput for initialization. we need the input processed as record by record. this function utilize the class "myrecordreader"
 # MyRecordReader
+in this part, we can process the file record-by-record.

 # Initialization
 This step was implemented to process the get the record titles, timestamps and all the outlinks